Chapter 11: The Heiress

 "Chapter 11: The Heiress" is the third episode of the second season of the American streaming television series The Mandalorian.
 It was written by showrunner Jon Favreau and directed by Bryce Dallas Howard.
 It was released on Disney+ on November 13, 2020.
 The episode stars Pedro Pascal as the Mandalorian, a lone bounty hunter on the run with "the Child", in search of the latter's people, the Jedi.
-Katee Sackhoff guest stars as Bo-Katan Kryze, a character she previously voiced on the animated series Star Wars: The Clone Wars and Star Wars: Rebels.
-The episode received positive reviews.
+Katee Sackhoff guest stars as Bo-Katan Kryze, a character she previously voiced on the animated series Star Wars: The Clone Wars and Star Wars Rebels.
+The episode received positive reviews, with Howard's direction and the live-action introduction of Bo-Katan garnering acclaim.